wangjunke9112-sudo/wangjunke9112-sudo.github.io/content/research/_index.md

       text: |
         ![Solar fuels and emerging device platforms](research-solar-fuels.jpg)

-        A high-efficiency solar cell produces not only electricity but also a voltage — and if that voltage is large enough, it can drive chemical reactions directly.
-Splitting water into hydrogen, or converting carbon dioxide into useful fuels, using only sunlight is one of the most compelling long-term applications of advanced photovoltaics.
+        A solar cell does not only generate current; it also generates voltage.
+In sufficiently high-voltage devices, that voltage can drive chemical reactions directly, opening a route toward sunlight-driven hydrogen production and related fuel-conversion reactions.

-        We are also interested in applying the same device principles to other areas: detecting high-energy radiation, building flexible optoelectronic systems, and exploring new semiconductor materials whose potential has not yet been fully realised.
+        We are also interested in extending the same device concepts to other emerging platforms, including radiation detection, flexible optoelectronics, and new semiconductor systems whose potential is still being explored.
-        These are directions we expect to grow into over time.
     design:
       columns: '1'